rahaaatul/awesome-efootball/efootball/information/Playing Styles.md

 # Poacher / Fox in the box
 <details> <summary>Official Description</summary> A striker who lurks in the opposition 18 yard box just waiting for the ball. </details>

+Picture yourself as a striker lurking in the opponent's penalty area, waiting for the perfect moment to strike.
+You'll be deadly in front of goal, ready to capitalize on any loose balls or rebounds to score goals and lead your team to victory.

 Compatible Positions: CF

 # Target Man